anhnguyen6535/CPSC481/README.md

 * Once you reach the [Home menu](https://flavour-of-calgary.vercel.app/home), you can browse the Flavour of Calgary's menu items.
   * Press **Add** to add items to your order.
     * Press the **+ and -** buttons to change the quantity.
-    * If you try adding an alcoholic beverage, a waiter will be called over to confirm your age.
+    * If you try adding an alcoholic beverage, a waiter will be called over to confirm your age (once per session).
   * Press the **Bookmark Icon** in the top-right corner of a item to pin items to the top and compare them quicker.
   * Press the **Filter** button at the top-right to sort by dietary restrictions.
-  * Use the **Search Bar** to find specific food items.
+  * Use the **Search Bar** to find specific food items (for example, type "pizza" to see results for cheese, pepperoni, and vegetarian pizza).
   * Use the **Menu Bar** under the Search Bar to sort by the item types (drinks, entrees, etc.)
   * If you need help, press the **Call Waiter** button at any time.